-Bishop Shanahan is more than a high school.
+Bishop Shanahan is committed to helping families afford a Catholic Education.
+Shanahan is more than a high school.
 It is an experience that offers young men and women an educational journey of academic excellence, rich extracurricular opportunities, and a community that radiates the Christ-centered values of love, respect and responsibility.
 A Catholic education at Bishop Shanahan is an investment in your student's future.

 Bishop Shanahan is committed to helping families afford a Catholic Education.
 There are various sources of funding available, and priority will be given to families who qualify based on household income.
 Awarding will begin in January and will continue on a rolling basis until all funding is exhausted.
 It is recommended that families submit an application as early as possible in the admissions process to be considered in the early rounds of allocating funds.

 The EITC (Education Improvement Tax Credit) program enables Pennsylvania businesses and individuals the opportunity to redirect their PA taxes to Bishop Shanahan High School to be awarded to families in need of tuition assistance.
 Each year, Shanahan receives approximately $500,000 through the EITC program to be awarded to Shanahan families.
 These awards are allocated to families who qualify based on total household income.